 Telemedicine doesn’t only save time, but it also results in significant savings for the patients.
-The cost of telehealth services is lesser than healthcare services that are delivered in traditional settings.
+The cost of telemedicine services is lesser than healthcare services that are delivered in traditional settings.

 Prompt delivery of healthcare services virtually also prevents the condition for worsening by offering a timely and convenient resolution of the same.
 It also helps the patients avoid costly and complex treatments required when the disease has been exacerbated.

 Lowered costs not only improve the patient experience by meeting where they are, they also give a boost to the levels of patient engagement, encouraging them to schedule regular health visits and taking control of their own health.